akiraatsumi/easy-image-blocker/readme.md

 * It does not support read control of images specified in CSS.

 ## History
 ### ver.
+3.1.5
+* Changed how to get right-click event.
+* Corrected the text displayed as the description of the icon.
+### ver.
 3.1.4
 * Fixed the bug issue #4<br />
 The mode is not restored when the tab is automatically restored at the time of browser startup.